 According to Mitchell, most independent bridal retailers require about 5-6 months to create and alter gowns.
 So, with so many brides still opting for summer weddings, January means it's time to get down to business in terms of dress shopping.
 But, more and more brides seem to be favoring spring, fall, and even winter weddings nowadays.
 "If you’re getting married in the fall, January's the right time to start looking," Mitchell added.
 However, Mitchell estimates that commercial wedding dress stores need 6-9 months just for the dress to be made and delivered.
 If you're shopping from a retailer that doesn't provide alterations, you'll also need to factor in extra time before the wedding to find an available seamstress, since many book up quickly.

-The first of month of the year also calls for brand new wedding dress selections to shop from.
-"Some of the collections from April's Bridal Fashion Week will begin to arrive in stores in January, and many salons take year-end as an opportunity to remove any older styles from the previous year, so January is a great time to see a fresh new assortment in stores," says Gabriella Risatti of Gabriella New York Bridal Salon.
+The first month of the year also calls for new dress selections.
+"Some of the collections from April's Bridal Fashion Week will begin to arrive in stores in January, and many salons take year-end as an opportunity to remove any older styles from the previous year, so January is a great time to see a fresh new assortment in stores," says Gabriella Risatti of Gabriella New York.